Designing Widget System for ING Mobile App

 This is one, out of the Sketches, made during the Ideation phase of this project.

-These are the sketches for the persona of a Financially Unstable, Worker.
+These are the sketches for the persona - Financially Unstable, Worker.

 Hi-Fidelity Iterations (v1 & v2)